 So you want to know what’s on my hiking essentials checklist?
-I recently met a few folks that related a near-miss story to me.
-They went snowshoeing in the Sierras and didn’t bring packs with them.
-Yes, that means no water, no food, no first aid supplies, no nothing.
+I recently met a few folks that told me a near-miss story.
+They went snowshoeing in the Sierras without backpacks.
+That meant no water, no food, no first aid supplies, no nothing.

-Around 3:30 pm, they realized they didn’t know where they were.
+In the late afternoon, they realized they didn’t know where they were.
 As they began to worry, a stroke of luck came their way.
-A couple came down the trail and, after a quick conversation, wound up guiding them back to their car at the trailhead.
-This got me thinking, ‘what would’ve happened if that other couple hadn’t come down the trail?’.
+A couple came down the trail and, after a quick conversation, wound up guiding them back to the trailhead.
+But what might’ve happened if that couple hadn’t come down the trail?

 That’s why I want to share my hiking essentials checklist with you!

 My Hiking Essentials Checklist

 Hiking Essential #1: Water + Snacks

 More water than you think you need and a few emergency snacks.
 I can’t state how important it is to have these two items if anything should go wrong.
 Having extra water and food will go a long way towards your survival and comfort if you have to spend a bit more time outdoors than anticipated.

 It’s so easy to underestimate the amount of water you’ll need and so easy to forget a few extra snacks.
 But keeping a few extra vacuum-sealed packs of trail mix is always a great idea.
 They don’t add too much extra weight and they don’t go bad, at least for a long time!
 For what it’s worth, I typically carry water in a Hydro-Flask or Nalgene and I go with the generic Costco brand of trail mix when I can get it.